 Shrimp Fettuccine Alfredo

 This fettuccine Alfredo with shrimp is a twist on an authentic fettuccine alfredo.
-The addition of shrimp to this dish creates a well-balanced meal complete with over 40 grams of protein per serving.
+The addition of tender shrimp to this dish creates a well-balanced meal complete with over 40 grams of protein per serving.

 - 8–10 shrimp, thawed and peeled